ninchat/ninchat-api/api.md

 and hour (UTC).

 The "audiences" array contains groups of statistics.
 Each group is identified by "agent_id", optional "tag_ids" and optional "vars".
+See [Audience metadata](#audience-metadata) for information about setting tag identifiers and custom variables.

 ### `search_results`